 With a full belly and a few margaritas in us, we moved on to the dance lesson.
 We were all paired up and given simple salsa steps to follow.
 We all had a good laugh, learned some new steps, and my partner and I were even awarded ‘sauciest couple’.

 Before stepping into the complimentary taxi back to the ship, we were given a sheet that had all of the recipes of what we had created.
 It was the perfect souvenir to take home so we could recreate our wonderful memories.
-For more information on this fabulous excursion visit:
+For more information on this fabulous excursion contact me at:

 Bliss Travel Service - a travel agency specializing in cruises, all-inclusive vacations, honeymoons, weddings, group travel